Gertrude Tressel Rider

 Gertrude Tressel Rider Harpham (April 22, 1876 — March 13, 1968) was an American librarian who specialized in building collections of braille materials, especially for blind disabled veterans, in the 1920s.

 Early life

-Gertrude H. H. Tressel was from Alliance, Ohio, the daughter of Dr. John Harsh Tressel and Susanna Teegarden Hawkins Tressel.
+Gertrude H. H. Tressel was from Alliance, Ohio, the daughter of Susanna Teegarden (née Hawkins) and Dr. John Harsh Tressel.
 Her father was a medical doctor and Union veteran of the American Civil War.
 She attended Mount Union College, where she studied music, and Bryn Mawr College, where she earned a bachelor's degree in 1902.

 Career

 Gertrude Rider chaired the "Work with the Blind" committee of the American Library Association, and was the Librarian for the Blind at the Library of Congress from 1912 to 1925.
 Overlapping that work, she was also National Director of Braille for the American Red Cross from 1923 to 1925, encouraging volunteers to learn how to hand-transcribe books into braille, and setting standards for that work.
 Her particular interest was in meeting the literacy needs of blind disabled veterans of World War I, with braille materials and training.
 She testified about the circulation of books for the blind in front of the Post Office and Post Roads Committee of the House of Representatives in 1922.

 Gertrude T. Rider studied blind education in Japan, including libraries, during a visit to that country in 1915, and published an article about that work in Outlook for the Blind.
 Publications by Gertrude Rider included Braille Transcribing: A Manual (1925, in collaboration with Adelia M. Hoyt).